How to Have a Clutter-Free Home When You are Messy at Heart

 a tan basket filled with clutter sitting on a white table in a home

-At the end of the day, I try to empty each basket putting things away all in one shot.
+At the end of the day, I try to empty each basket, putting things away all in one shot.
 This is what I like to call a room reset, and it has completely transformed my entire home.

-Believe it or not, this one tip was a complete game-changer for me.
 By creating a shortcut, I could keep not only my kitchen table mess-free but just about every open surface in my home.

 clutter free counters with peach flowers (1) (1)